cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/box-by-box/data-box.md

 - When exploring model robustness:
   - Create **duplicated datasets** with different preprocessing (e.g., standardized vs. raw) and run searches on each version.
-- Be careful when editing variable types:
+- Be careful when editing variable types or running searches on datasets with mixed types:
   - Some algorithms assume continuous variables; others are designed for discrete or mixed data.
   - Mismatched types can lead to errors or misleading results.